 That covers the basic information on the sheet.
 It can easily be printed out to take to the track or pub.

-For those at home in front of the computer, the spreadsheet also offers interactive features to help you to calculate and track your bets.
+For those at home in front of the computer, the spreadsheet also offers interactive features to help you to calculate and track your bets easily.

 The interactive options are as follows: